 A meaningful 75 years in which your good health allowed you to have a great impact on those around you is a fantastic life.

-Or would you rather live to 65 or maybe 75 with the last 20-30 years have been spent taking pills and living in pain every single day?
+Or would you rather live to 75 with the last 20-30 years spent taking pills and living in pain every single day?

 Would you rather arrive at 75 and your bad health has limited you from actually enjoying life?